 Definitely, counting on the following certifications is a huge advantage:

 Ability to fulfill its tasks

-There are no certifications nor academic titles that can guarantee the professional integrity.
-At the end of the day, the value of a DPO is based on the ability of guarantying that:
+Although, there are no certifications nor academic titles that can guarantee the professional integrity, the real value of a DPO is based on the ability of guarantying that:

 - personal data are processed lawfully;

 - data subjects’ rights are ensured;

 - data protection by design and by default principles are embedded in the organization;

 - processing activities are properly recorded;

 - undesired data breaches are notified and communicated.

 Finally, you can hire a DPO as an employee (as long as you maintain all the mentioned conditions) or you can contract one in a so-called modality «DPO as a Service«.
 If you need a template where the controller defines: